craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Last Known Keeper: Jerran, of the Hatdroppers

 	Entry Description: GME-001 is to be stored within Vault 0's Warm Storage sector in a 1'x'1'x1' darksteel cube-box lined with a soft textile.
 GME-001 is currently uncontained, and being used as a extraplanar base of operations by Jerran, of the Hatdroppers.
 Information suggests his current pattern of use is an effective method of meta-containment.

+	GME-001 is a small brown leather bag sporting hempen sewing at its points of contact and a bronze buckle upon its center.
+While the buckle is tied, and the flap of the bag is closed, GME-001 is non-active.
+Undoing the buckle and opening the flap of the bag will form a Type-3 Planar Gate
 ```
 ==$==
 ### Rule of the Coalition c.080AF